mcognetta/ieee-chess/README.md

 ## An Eval Script

-We also have a prepackaged evaluation script to help evaluate corpora:
+We also have a prepackaged evaluation script to help evaluate models:
 ```
 usage: evaluate.py [-h] --model-path MODEL_PATH [--evaluation-corpus EVALUATION_CORPUS] [--device DEVICE] [--verbose]